EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     >>> import thermostat; thermostat.get_version()
     '0.2.12'

 .. note::

-    For new users of python, we recommend installing and using the free `Anaconda <https://www.continuum.io/downloads>`_ Python distribution, by
+    If you experience issues installing python packages with C extensions, such as `numpy` or `scipy`, we recommend installing and using the free `Anaconda <https://www.continuum.io/downloads>`_ Python distribution by
     Continuum Analytics.
-It contains many of the numeric and scientific packages used by this package.
+It contains many of the numeric and scientific packages used by this package and has installers for Python 2.7 and 3.5 for Windows, Mac OS X and Linux.

-Import the necessary methods and set a directory for finding and storing data.
+Once you have verified a correct installation, import the necessary methods and set a directory for finding and storing data.

 .. code-block:: python